geoffreycrofte/bluesky-social-plugin-for-wordpress/readme.txt

 * Add support for the embedded records options in the posts feed.
 * Enhance customization options for profile cards and posts.
 * Add color scheme options for the profile card and posts.
-* Adds an option within the post review to disable the syndication.
+* Adds an option within the post review to disable the syndication, post by post.